-447(e) Total unrealised gains or losses, latent revaluation gains or losses and amounts included in Tier 1 capital.
-N/A Exposure to inte rest rate risk on positions not included in the trading book 1 448(a) Nature of interest rate risk and key assumptions in measurement models.
+447(e) Total unrealised gains or losses, latent revaluation gains or losses and N/A amounts included in Tier 1 capital.
+Exposure to inte erest rate risk on positions not included in the trading book 448(a) Nature of interest rate risk and key assumptions in measurement models.
 N/A 448(b) Variation in earnings, economic value, or other measures used from N/A upward and downward shocks to interest rates, by currency.
-Remuneration L Disclosures 450 Remuneration Policy Paragraph 2.8 Leverage 451(1) (a) Leverage ratio and analysis of total exposure measure, including Paragraph 3.4 451(1) (b) reconciliation to financial statements, and derecognised fiduciary items.
+Remuneration I Disclosures 450 Remuneration Policy Paragraph 2.8 Leverage · · 451(1) (a) Leverage ratio and analysis of total exposure measure, including Paragraph 3.4 451(1) (b) reconciliation to financial statements, and derecognised fiduciary items.
 Paragraph 3.4 451(1) (c) Paragraph 3.4 451(1) (d) Description of the risk management process to mitigate excessive leverage Paragraph 3.4 451(1) (e) and factors that had an impact on the leverage ratio during the year.
 Paragraph 3.4 451(2) EBA shall develop implementation standards for points above.
-Paragraph 3.4 Use of Credit Ri sk mitigation techniques 453(a) Policies and processes, and an indication of the extent to which the CIF N/A makes use of on- and off-balance sheet netting.
+Paragraph 3.4 Use of Credit R isk mitigation techniques 453(a) Policies and processes, and an indication of the extent to which the CIF N/A makes use of on- and off-balance sheet netting.
 453(b) Policies and processes for collateral valuation and management.
 N/A 453(c) Description of types of collateral used by the CIF.
-N/A 453(d) Types of guarantor and credit derivative counterparty, and their creditworthiness.
-N/A 453(e) Information about market or credit risk concentrations within the credit mitigation taken.
-N/A 453(f) For exposures under either the Standardised or Foundation IRB approach, disclosure of the exposure value covered by eligible collateral.
-N/A 453(g) For exposures under either the Standardised or Foundation IRB approach, disclosure of the exposure covered by guarantees or credit derivatives.
-N/A Use of the Adva nced Measurement Approaches to operational risk • 454 Description of the use of insurance or other risk transfer mechanisms for N/A the purpose of mitigating operational risk.
+N/A 453(d) Types of guarantor and credit derivative counterparty, and their N/A creditworthiness.
+453(e) Information about market or credit risk concentrations within the credit N/A mitigation taken.
+453(f) For exposures under either the Standardised or Foundation IRB approach, N/A disclosure of the exposure value covered by eligible collateral.
+453(g) For exposures under either the Standardised or Foundation IRB approach, N/A disclosure of the exposure covered by guarantees or credit derivatives.
+Use of the Adva nced Measurement Approaches to operational risk 454 Description of the use of insurance or other risk transfer mechanisms for N/A the purpose of mitigating operational risk.